Marketing91

 1. Transparency

 While marketing products and services to consumers, marketing must be completely transparent.
-It includes vital information about security, and safety along with effective use of those products or services.
+It includes vital information about security and safety and the effective use of those products or services.

 2. Adherence to sustainability and human rights

-Ethical marketing has become the biggest priority for consumers as of now.
-Every person wants to remain assured that the purchased products are sustainable and created ethically.
+Ethical marketing has become the biggest priority for consumers.
+Every person wants to ensure that the purchased products are sustainable and ethically created.

 3. Security of customer privacy and data